GoogleChrome/ip-protection/Masked-Domain-List.md

 adinsight.com                                    | Infinity                                                       | Not Impacted By Script Blocking
 adinsight.eu                                     | Infinity                                                       | Not Impacted By Script Blocking
 hotlog.ru                                        | InfoStars                                                      | Not Impacted By Script Blocking
-infostars.ru                                     | InfoStars                                                      | Not Impacted By Script Blocking
 infolinks.com                                    | Infolinks                                                      | Not Impacted By Script Blocking
+techtarget.com                                   | Informa                                                        | Not Impacted By Script Blocking
 owneriq.com                                      | Inmar                                                          | Not Impacted By Script Blocking
 owneriq.net                                      | Inmar                                                          | Not Impacted By Script Blocking
 revjet.com                                       | Innervate                                                      | Not Impacted By Script Blocking